UCL/rsd-cppcourse/introduction/02whycpp.md

 However, compared to these languages, C++ can be a **lot faster to run**.

-C++, like C and FORTRAN, is a compiled language, where the code you type is not run directly, but translated into machine code before being run.
+C++, like C and Fortran, is a compiled language, where the code you type is not run directly, but translated into machine code before being run.

 Compiled is not necessarily faster